Webhook 401s and reviews stopped firing

 Last updated

 Reviews used to fire automatically on new pull requests, and now they don't.
 There is no error in the Azure DevOps UI, but the dashboard shows no recent review activity.
-The most likely cause is a webhook authentication failure: ADO is delivering events, but ADO Pilot is rejecting them with 401 Unauthorized because the webhook's auth credential expired or rotated out of sync.
-Resolving it requires support assistance.
+The most likely cause is a webhook authentication failure: ADO is delivering events, but ADO Pilot is rejecting them with 401 Unauthorized because the webhook's credential no longer matches on our side.
+You can usually fix this yourself from the dashboard with Resync.

 Symptom